-- 4.3 The spending of received financial contributions towards mitigating the impacts of increased recreational pressures associated with new development is done in accordance with the Authority's adopted habitat mitigation scheme.
+- 4.3 The spending of received financial contributions towards mitigating the impacts of increased recreational pressures associated with new development is done in accordance with the Authority's adopted habitat mitigation scheme (2020).
 The scheme is overseen by a steering group comprising representatives from the National Park Authority, Natural England, the RSPB, the Hampshire & Isle of Wight Wildlife Trust and New Forest District Council.
-During 2019 2020 a total of £31,006 was spent on mitigation measures, including the following. - Seasonal Rangers: Habitat mitigation contributions have been used with funding from other sources to increase the seasonal ranger resource working in the New Forest SAC and SPA - £18,000 - Communications: An important mitigation measure is the regular cost of interpretation information, publications, website and social media development £5,000.
-In addition, this year a short film was produced with strong messages about the potential impacts of people on rare bird species and habitats in the New Forest, which is available to use in a range of formats (see Ground nesting birds New Forest National Park Authority (newforestnpa.gov.uk) £6,000.
+During 2020 2021 a total of £34,553 was spent on mitigation measures, including the following.
+The Authority's Habitat Mitigation Scheme Annual Implementation Report for 2021 sets out details of all the expenditure and the developer contributions received. - Seasonal Rangers: Habitat mitigation contributions have been used for the seasonal ranger resource working in the New Forest designated nature conservation sites.
+Three seasonal rangers were employed with one retained through the winter - £26,800.

+- Communications: An important mitigation measure is the regular delivery of interpretation information, publications, website and social media development - £5,000. - Alternative recreational routes: Improvements to, and monitoring of, alternative recreational routes outside the designated sites are important measures.
+This year sensors and a data collection system for monitoring footfall for an alternative recreation route were secured £2,473.